archive-for-processing/processing-forked-libraries/README.md

 ### Using Multiple CountdownTimers

 The first created timer will always have an id of 0.
-All subsequently created timers will have an id that is 1 higher than the previously created timer's id (e.g. second created timer will have id 1, third created timer will have id 2, and so on).
+All subsequently created timers will have an id that is 1 higher than the previously created timer's id (e.g. second created timer will have an id of 1, third created timer will have an id of 2, and so on).
-The id of the timer that is calling the callback event will always be passed along, so this can be used to distinguish among different timers when multiple timers are used.
+The id of the timer that is calling the callback event will always be passed along to the callback event method.
+This can be used to distinguish timers from one another when multiple timers are being used.
-In case you want to perform operations to a timer with a specific id, you can use the following method to get the corresponding timer:
+In case you want to perform operations to a timer with a specific id, you can use the following static method to get the timer with the corresponding id:

 * __CountdownTimer.getCountdownTimerForId(int id)__

     Returns the timer associated with the corresponding id.

-Once the CountdownTimer with the corresponding id has been found, any necessary operations can be applied to it as usual.
+Once the timer with the corresponding id has been found, any necessary operations can be applied to it as usual.
 ```java
 // example of stopping a timer with an id of 5
 CountdownTimer.getCountdownTimerForId(5).stop();
 ```

-### Implementing Callback Events Inside the Main Processing Applet
+### Implementing Callback Events

 The following callback events need to be implemented inside the main Processing applet in order for the library to be used.